-In this article we explore the best adhesives for bonding PTFE.
+In this article we explore the best adhesives and the approach to take for bonding PTFE.

 What is PTFE?

 PTFE (Polytetrafluoroethylene), traditionally known as Teflon®, is a naturally non-stick industrial coating used in high temperature and harsh chemical environments.
 As a result of this, bonding PTFE can be an extremely difficult process to achieve in industry without expert knowledge.